 Kev’s Experience:

-When I travel from Sturtevant to Chicago using the Hiawatha or Borealis, I typically opt for Value Fares.
-However, if there’s a possibility my plans might change, I prefer to choose the next available Flex fare type.
-More details can be found in the following section.
+When I travel from Sturtevant to Chicago on the Hiawatha or Borealis, I usually select Value Fares.
+However, if my plans change, I prefer the Flex fare.
+The following section provides more details.

 Flex Fares: Maximum Flexibility for Open Travel Plans